mpv-player/mpv/DOCS/man/input.rst

     ``passthrough_stdin`` (``MPV_FORMAT_FLAG``)
         If enabled, wire the new process' stdin to mpv's stdin (default: no).
-        Before mpv 0.33.0, this argument did not exist, but the default was if it was set to ``yes``.
+        Before mpv 0.33.0, this argument did not exist, but the behavior was as if this was set to true.

     The command returns the following result (as ``MPV_FORMAT_NODE_MAP``):